Konrad-Jalowy/reactquizapp/README.md

 or - if enabled - shows red/green and then shows next question.

 Anyway, this is working prototype.
 I will start adding CSS styles to it soon.

+EDIT from future: The project is finished.
+Maybe I will have some idea and add it to it, but right now it is finished, working as I wanted, good looking (CSS).